OpenZeppelin/openzeppelin-test-helpers/README.md

 #### async time.advanceBlock ()
 Forces a block to be mined, incrementing the block height.

+#### async time.advanceBlockTo (target)
+Forces blocks to be mined until the the target block height is reached.

+Note: Using this function to advance too many blocks can really slow down your tests.
+Keep its use to a minimum.

 #### async time.latest ()
 Returns the timestamp of the latest mined block.
 Should be coupled with `advanceBlock` to retrieve the current blockchain time.